FolkerKinzel/VCards/README.md

 ## Overview
 ### How data errors are handled

-Parse errors, caused by not well-formed vcf-files, are silently ignored by the library: It reads as much as it can from such files.
+Parse errors, caused by not well-formed VCF files, are silently ignored by the library: It reads as much as it can from such files.

-The same is for errors caused by incompliant data when serializing the vCard: Because of the different vCard-standards are not completely compliant, incompliant data is silently ignored when converting from one vCard-Standard to another.
+The same is for errors caused by incompliant data when serializing the vCard: Because of the different vCard standards are not completely compliant, incompliant data is silently ignored when converting from one vCard standard to another.
 To minimize this kind of data loss, the API tries to preserve incompliant data using well-known x-name properties.
 The usage of such x-name properties can be controlled via options (VcfOptions).